 Barbara is able to look after herself and mobilise with a little support

-- Can support herself and may use a walker
+- Can support herself and may use crutches

 - Dependent on the caregiver in some situations